 - Spray 9×13 rectangular baking dish with cooking spray.
 I like to use avocado or olive oil spray.
 Set aside.

 - Combine all ingredients except bread in a large bowl.
 Toss to combine

-- Pour the egg mixture over the bread cubes.
+- Add bread cubes into prepared baking dish.
+Pour the egg mixture over the bread cubes.
 Cover, and refrigerate at least 1-2 hours or overnight.

 - Remove the casserole from the refrigerator 30 minutes before baking.
 Preheat oven to 350°.

 - Bake about 50 minutes, or until the middle of the casserole is no longer jiggly and a knife inserted in the center comes out clean.
 Let cool 5 minutes before serving.

 - Bread: Feel free to use your favorite bread.
 If you need this recipe to be gluten-free, use a gluten-free bread!

 Nutrition information is automatically calculated, so should only be used as an approximation.